Internet privacy: Privacy issues of social networking sites

-The advent of the Web 2.0 has caused social profiling and is a growing concern for internet privacy.
-Web 2.0 is the system that facilitates participatory information sharing and collaboration on the internet, in social networking media websites like Facebook, Instagram, Twitter, and MySpace.
+The advent of the Web 2.0 has caused social profiling and is a growing concern for Internet privacy.
+Web 2.0 is the system that facilitates participatory information sharing and collaboration on the Internet, in social networking media websites like Facebook, Instagram, X (formerly Twitter), and MySpace.
 These social networking sites have seen a boom in their popularity starting from the late 2000s.
-Through these websites, many people are giving their personal information out on the internet.
+Through these websites, many people are giving their personal information out on the Internet.

-It has been a topic of discussion of who is held accountable for the collection and distribution of personal information.
-Some blame social networks, because they are responsible for storing the information and data, while others blame the users who put their information on these sites.
+Accountability for the collection and distribution of personal information has been a subject of ongoing discussion.
+Social networks have been held responsible for storing the information and data, while users who provide their information on these sites are also seen as liable by some.
 This relates to the ever-present issue of how society regards social media sites.
-There is a growing number of people that are discovering the risks of putting their personal information online and trusting a website to keep it private.
-Yet in a recent study, researchers found that young people are taking measures to keep their posted information on Facebook private to some degree.
+An increasing number of individuals are becoming aware of the potential risks associated with sharing personal information online and placing trust in websites to maintain privacy.
+In a 2012 study, researchers found that young people are taking measures to keep their posted information on Facebook private to some degree.
 Examples of such actions include managing their privacy settings so that certain content can be visible to "Only Friends" and ignoring Facebook friend requests from strangers.

 In 2013 a class action lawsuit was filed against Facebook alleging the company scanned user messages for web links, translating them to “likes” on the user's Facebook profile.
 Data lifted from the private messages was then used for targeted advertising, the plaintiffs claimed.
 "Facebook's practice of scanning the content of these messages violates the federal Electronic Communications Privacy Act (ECPA also referred to as the Wiretap Act), as well as California's Invasion of Privacy Act (CIPA), and section 17200 of California's Business and Professions Code," the plaintiffs said.
 This shows that once information is online it is no longer completely private.
-It is an increasing risk because younger people are having easier internet access than ever before, therefore they put themselves in a position where it is all too easy for them to upload information, but they may not have the caution to consider how difficult it can be to take that information down once it has been out in the open.
+It is an increasing risk because younger people have easier Internet access than ever before, therefore they put themselves in a position where it is all too easy for them to upload information, but they may not have the caution to consider how difficult it can be to take that information down once it has been out in the open.
 This is becoming a bigger issue now that so much of society interacts online which was not the case fifteen years ago.
 In addition, because of the quickly evolving digital media arena, people's interpretation of privacy is evolving as well, and it is important to consider that when interacting online.
 New forms of social networking and digital media such as Instagram and Snapchat may call for new guidelines regarding privacy.
-What makes this difficult is the wide range of opinions surrounding the topic, so it is left mainly up to individual judgement to respect other people's online privacy in some circumstances.
+What makes this difficult is the wide range of opinions surrounding the topic, so it is left mainly up to individual judgment to respect other people's online privacy in some circumstances.